 Proxy CASBs form a stand-alone gateway that monitors the traffic between your users and the cloud.
 Proxy-based brokers provide real-time monitoring to detect potential policy violations.
 However, proxies control only a predetermined set of devices and cloud services.
 This means that proxies won’t provide an adequate response to the Shadow IT challenge.

-API-based CASB form an integrated system that oversees both managed and unmanaged traffic, users, and devices.
+API-based CASB forms an integrated system that oversees both managed and unmanaged traffic, users, and devices.
 This system is formed using APIs—endpoints that help to automate the interaction between users and software.
 You can find further technical reading on APIs in our previous article.

 Let’s explain the difference between these two types in simple terms.
 Imagine a supermarket with one cashier and a supermarket with many self-checkout machines (and electronic surveillance).
 The former would be proxy, while the latter one is API.